yomidevs/local-audio-yomichan/README.md

         If you want to change the order the sources (i.e. to restore the previous default order), see [here](https://github.com/yomidevs/local-audio-yomichan#configuring-sources).
     7. If you are using AnkiConnectAndroid, make sure to update the app, [regenerate the Android database and send it to your device](https://github.com/KamWithK/AnkiconnectAndroid#additional-instructions-local-audio).
-        Don't forget to update the URL in Yomichan.
+        Don't forget to update the URL in Yomitan.
     8. Enjoy your new audio!

 </details>